vis4/datavisscrsvr/readme.md

 ### Why have you built this in Flash?
 Those times are over, aren't they?

 I would never dare to write a screensaver without the amazing tweening engine TweenLite.
-And I wanted high performance blur effects on text fields.
-And it's faster for me to code in AS3.
-This is a fun project for me.
+And I wanted high performance blur effects on rotated text fields rendering beautiful embedded fonts.
+And I wanted this to run on any platform, including older Windows machines.
+After all, it was faster for me to code this is AS3.
+It's a fun project for me, you know?